amirhnajafiz/prometheus-digger/README.md

 Copy the example config file from `config/config.example.json` into `config.json`.
 You the following fields:

 - `url`: The URL of the Prometheus server. (default is http://localhost:9090)
-- `from`: The start time for the metrics in ISO 8601 format.
-(2025-03-07T00:00:00Z)
+- `from`: The start time for metrics. (e.g -2:12:00:00 is 2 days and 12 hours ago from now)
-- `to`: The end time for the metrics in ISO 8601 format.
-(2025-03-07T00:00:00Z)
+- `to`: The end time for metrics. (e.g -1:12:00:00 is 1 day and 12 hours ago from now)
 - `queries`: A list of metrics and queries to dig
     - `queries.interval`: The interval at which to retrieve metrics. ("1m", "1h", "30s")
     - `queries.name`: The output directory of the query, also a label for logs and debugging.
     - `queries.metric`: Input PromQL.

 ## Example